apapadopoulou/ASE-LabAssignments/SourceCodeAnalyzer/README.md

 **Pros:** The exporters are extensible and new file types can be supported by the creation of a new class that implements the `MetricsExporter` interface.
 Also, new functionality according to the file type can be intriduced easily.

 **Cons:** The checks for the type of exporter that should be used have been moved to the `DemoClient` class, which results in high-coupling between this class and the `MetricsExporter` implementations.

+### Step 2: Implementation of the Factory pattern with a `MetricsExporterFactory` class

+The Factory pattern is selected to improve the design of the system by hiding the instantiation logic from the `DemoClient` class.

+Firstly, a `MetricsExporterFactory` class is created to be used, whenever there is a case where we need to determine which type of exporter we will use.
+The class contains the `createMetricsExporter` method that checks the type of the output file in an `if` statement and created the appropriate exporter implementation of the `MetricsExporter` interface.

+The `DemoClient` class now only contains code for the instantiation of the `MetricsExporterFactory` object, the `createMetricsExporter` method call and the export of the metrics.

+**Pros:** The instantiation logic is hidden from the `DemoClient` class, as an interface is provided to separate the logic from the client.
+In addition, the `DemoClient` class will not be affected in a future extension of the `MetricsExporter` implementations.